ihuston/python-cf-examples/README.md

     $ cf push

 The slides are available [on Speakerdeck](https://speakerdeck.com/ihuston/pydata-london-2015-getting-started-with-cloud-foundry-for-data-science).
+There is also a [full length video](https://www.youtube.com/watch?v=lp2c05yDJko) of this tutorial from PyData London 2015.

 A [shorter version of these notes](./helper-notes.md), which can be used by assistants in the tutorial is also provided.